 If an employee attempts to take more days off than what they are actually entitled to under their PTO allowance, then this can result in disciplinary action being taken against them, and this may even result in the employee being terminated from the company.
 Exceptions to this rule and extenuating circumstances must be approved by the president of the company.

-Any employee that misses more than three unscheduled days off work consecutively may be requested to provide their Human Resources department with a doctor's letter that details their reason of absence and permits their return to the workplace.
+Any employee who misses more than three unscheduled days off work consecutively may be requested to provide their Human Resources department with a doctor's letter that details their reason for absence and permits their return to the workplace.

 If an employee is granted a period of unpaid leave of absence (for example, for sickness or compassionate leave), then they must use the PTO which they have accrued before the unpaid leave can commence.
-Any unscheduled absences that result in several consecutive days absence could subject the employee to disciplinary action being taken against them.
+Any unscheduled absences that result in several consecutive days of absence could subject the employee to disciplinary action.

 If employers are faced with issues of absenteeism, the steps that they can take against the employee are as follows: